osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 Linux system "overcommit" memory, osm2pgsql can not detect that it is running out of memory, so it can't tell you what's going on.

+### Osm2pgsql created table columns I can't access.

+Osm2pgsql usually creates table columns in your database that are named after the OSM tag used, for instance, the `name` tag might end up in a column called `name`.
+Sometimes this leads to problems when the tags contains unusual characters, for instance the tag `addr:city` contains the colon character.
+Another problem are reserved names in the PostgreSQL database, for instance `natural`.

+These names are allowed in PostgreSQL, but they need to be quoted with double quotes (`"""`).
+Osm2pgsql does this quoting, so it doesn't have any problem with these.
+But not all software does this.

+You can define in the config file which columns you want, and, if you are using the flex output, decide on how exactly your columns should be named and used.
+There you can, for instance, create a column named `addr_city` and fill it with the value of the `addr:city` tag.